luminousmen/chat-engine/README.md

   - Generates responses using a pre-trained language model.

 - **Advanced Text-based Chat Engine**:
-  - Loads and preprocesses text documents.
+  - Loads and preprocesses tweets.
   - Creates and uses a FAISS vector store for efficient document retrieval.
   - Uses sentence-transformers for embeddings.
   - Generates responses using a pre-trained language model with retrieval-augmented generation (RAG) capabilities.